magenta-aps/mox/doc/user/settings.rst

    Default: ``0``

    Per-process lower limit on the amount of database connections.
-Setting it to a non-zero value ensures that the webapp opens this amount at load, failing if the database isn't available.
+Setting it to a non-zero value ensures that the web application opens this amount at load, failing if the database isn't available.

 .. py:data:: DB_MAX_CONNECTIONS